Click on the numbers to know the rooms.

 The most important of the apartment’s rooms, the Aurora Room was decorated in 1766 with frescoes on mythological themes by the Veronese painter Francesco Lorenzi (1720-1784).
 Lorenzi was active in the Venetian workshop of Giovan Battista Tiepolo from 1745 to 1750, and returned to work alongside the master in 1761, when Tiepolo was commissioned to carry out the ceiling decorations in the ballroom of Palazzo Canossa in Verona, now lost.
 It is believed that the Giusti family had originally asked Tiepolo to execute this work, but that he, having been called to Madrid to work for Charles III of Spain in this period, had recommended that his Veronese pupil carry out the commission instead.
 The Triumph of Aurora occupies the centre of the vaulted ceiling.
 Damaged by bombing during the Second World War, it was restored in 1954, when the new marble floor was also laid.

-The series of interconnected rooms overlooking the garden and which terminate with the Dining Room, are all the result of restoration work carried out in 1954 by the Farina family with the help of the engineer Cesare Benciolini (1894-1977).
+The series of interconnected rooms overlooking the street and which terminate with the Dining Room, are all the result of restoration work carried out in 1954 by the Farina family with the help of the engineer Cesare Benciolini (1894-1977).
 The walls are decorated with three large landscapes, executed in tempera and inspired by 19th-century engravings of views of Verona as seen from the upper garden.
 The painter was Reggio-Calabria-born Orazio Pigato (1896-1966).